Omer-code/Final-project-ICS-201-MailMergeApp/README.md

 # Final-project-ICS-201-MailMergeApp
-This windows app helps you to do Office tasks, like for eaxmple sending emails to many sddresses in one Click!
-You can also print multiple PDF files using saved Templates, this was the final project for ICS-201 in term 191
+The mail-merge app is a windows application that helps you to do office related tasks, like for eaxmple sending the same email to many adresses in one click, or you can print multiple PDF files using saved templates, this was the final project for ICS-201 in term 191.